 In Canada, Mountain Birdwatch was implemented by Bird Studies Canada, Regroupment Quebec Oiseaux, and the Canadian Wildlife Service.

 The Funding Sources

 There is no such thing as a free lunch, and no such thing as a free bird survey.
-Although Mountain Birdwatch survives due to the volunteer efforts of its citizen scientists, maintaining the program costs money.
+Although Mountain Birdwatch survives due to the volunteer efforts of its community scientists, maintaining the program costs money.
 Many people, organizations, and government agencies have provided generously.

 First and foremost, the US Fish and Wildlife Service has provided funds that have supported Mountain Birdwatch for more than 15 years.
 Many thanks to the Fish and Wildlife Service and in particular the regional landbird biologist, Randy Dettmers, who not only coordinates funding but is also a long-time Mountain Birdwatcher!

 This State of Mountain Birds report was made possible by funds provided by the National Fish and Wildlife Foundation’s New England Forests and Rivers Fund, grant number 49544.

 Other important funders, both past and present, include:

 - U.S. Forest Service